Developing Talent

 Underway

-• Removing red tape in Early Childhood Education to make it more accessible, affordable and effective.
+- Removing red tape in Early Childhood Education to make it more accessible, affordable and effective.
+Including; streamlining and simplifying licensing criteria for kōhanga reo and reviewing qualification and person responsible requirements to reduce administrative burden, provide more flexibility and simplify requirements.

 More information

-An update to the Development Talent pillar was published on 23 September 2025:
+An update to the Developing Talent pillar was published on 23 September 2025:

 More on Going For Growth including this pillar and why it is key for economic growth: